PUB to build world’s largest facility to help remove CO2 from ocean

 The new plant known as Equatic-1, which will replace the one in Tuas, will demonstrate if the CO2 removal technology can work on a larger scale, to meet PUB’s targets.

-The planned facility will also produce some 300kg of hydrogen daily, which can power the demonstration plant or be used in other industrial applications.
+The planned facility will also produce some 300kg of hydrogen daily, which can power the plant or be used in other industrial applications.

-Equatic-1 is expected to begin operations in the last quarter of 2024, starting with one tonne a day, with help from a multidisciplinary team comprising researchers and technology-scaling experts from the start-up and the Institute for Carbon Management.
+Equatic-1 is expected to begin operations in the last quarter of 2024, starting with one tonne a day, with help from a multidisciplinary team comprising researchers and technology-scaling experts from the start-up and the Institute for Carbon Management at the University of California, Los Angeles (UCLA).
 This will be scaled up to 10 tonnes per day in the second quarter of 2025.

 As PUB’s water treatment processes, including desalination, are energy-intensive, it is looking to invest in research and development to reduce energy use and help capture and remove CO2 from its operations.
 The agency has a target to achieve net-zero carbon emissions by 2045.

-The new plant will be equipped to remove some 10 tonnes of CO2 a day – a hundred times more than the existing two pilot plants.
+The new plant will be equipped to remove some 10 tonnes of CO2 a day – a hundred times more than each of the two existing pilot plants.

-PUB said that the processed seawater will be further treated to reduce any potential impact to the marine environment.
-“PUB and Equatic will closely monitor any environmental impact arising from the operations of the demonstration plant via an independent consultant,” said its spokesman.
+PUB said the processed seawater will be further treated to reduce any potential impact to the marine environment.
+“PUB and Equatic will closely monitor any environmental impact arising from the operations of the demonstration plant (Equatic-1) via an independent consultant,” said its spokesman.

 Once the new facility proves successful, Equatic will scale and commercialise its technology globally, said Professor Gaurav Sant, co-founder of the start-up and director of the Institute for Carbon Management.